jstnp1/PortfolioProjects/README.md

 /*

-COVID-19_Portfolio_Project referenced using SQL Data Exploration by Alex the Analyst
+"COVID-19_Portfolio_Project" referenced using SQL Data Exploration tutorial by Alex the Analyst

 */